rpp31-fec-mustard/Atelier-Frontend/README.md

 # 🌭 Mustard 🌭

 Have you ever wanted to view the ins and outs of a random clothing product without being able to navigate anywhere else in the website?
-Well, we bring you Mustard, a true single page shopping experience.
+Well, Team Mustard brings you Mustard, a true single page shopping experience.

 ## Description

-## How to view website
+Mustard is a project developed by Hack Reactor, a software engineering boot-camp, that pushed the boundaries of our front-end knowledge.
+Throughout this endeavor, we as a team of four, increased our proficiency with React, CSS, testing, front-end optimization, and other concepts/tools.
+A third party API hosted by Hack Reactor provides the data we need to display and we use these resources to build the features and content for a robust, familiar, and enjoyable user experience.

 ## Modules and related features